Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

 \subsection{Separated regions}

-The LN and MI will decrease when the separation between $A_1$ and $A_2$ increases.
-In scale invariant states, like quantum critical ground states (an example being CFTs), this will necessarily occur as a power law.
+The \red{local properties of the states under consideration dictate that the} LN will decrease when the separation between $A_1$ and $A_2$ increases.
+In scale invariant states, like quantum critical ground states (an example being CFTs), this will necessarily occur as a power law \red{at long distances}.
 For quantum Hall groundstates, the decay will be exponential due to the gap.
 Let $d$ be the scale that determines the separation between subregions $A_1$ and $A_2$, as depicted in Fig.~\ref{fig:separated}.
 We then expect $\mathcal E= \mathcal O(\exp(- \zeta d))$, where $\zeta$ is a positive coefficient inversely proportional to the gap.
 For IQH groundstates at any integer filling $\nu$, one can go a step further.
 For the mutual fluctuations of charge, it is easy to see that they decay with a Gaussian envelope $\exp\left(-\tfrac12(d/l_B)^2\right)$, where we have reinstated the magnetic length.
 This occurs due to the Gaussian decay of the electronic Green's function $C_{\mathbf{r},\mathbf{r}'}$.
 Numerically, we observe that the LN also has such a Gaussian envelope at large separations $d$, thus decaying much faster than the naive guess $\exp(- \zeta d)$.
 It is indeed easy to see that when the Green's function vanishes between regions $A_1$ and $A_2$, $C_{12}\simeq 0$, the LN vanishes (see Appendix \ref{appendix:LNnocorrelation}).
-At large but finite separations, the Green's function between regions 1 and 2 $C_{12}$ has Gaussian-suppressed matrix elements, and these will lead to a finite Gaussian-suppressed LN.
+At large but finite separations, the Green's function between regions 1 and 2 $C_{12}$ has Gaussian-suppressed matrix elements, and these will lead to a \red{small} Gaussian-suppressed LN.

-We now turn to geometries with sharp corners, and examine the resulting angle-dependence.
-We obtain numerous non-perturbative results that reveal a similar structure among all three quantities.
+We now turn to \red{simple and important} geometries, \red{namely those} with sharp corners, and examine the resulting angle-dependence.
+We obtain numerous non-perturbative results that reveal a similar structure among \red{the LN, MI and mutual fluctuations}.